How to create a project on My DataLake Services

 - s3-object-storage

-Access to data containers (object storage)
+Access to data containers (object storage) on servers central, eumetsat, leonardo, lumi and marenostrum.

 See How to obtain object storage S3 keys through My DataLake Services